tyleragreen/notetime/README.md

 ## Configuration

-A notebook is configured using `.noterc`, like the following example.
+A notebook is configured using `config.json`, like the following example.

 ```
 {